tfabris/BlueGigaEmpeg/README.md

 I2S Wiring Modification Photo.jpg:
 ![Wiring Modification](https://github.com/tfabris/BlueGigaEmpeg/blob/master/I2S%20Wiring%20Modification%20Photo.jpg)

-Locate 5 blank IIS pads on the front left side of the empeg motherboard.
+Locate 5 blank I2S pads on the front left side of the empeg motherboard.
 Pads are outlined in a white silkscreen rectangle with the letters "IIS" next to the outline.
 White silkscreen rectangle will have one corner of it with a small diagonal "snip" to the corner which will indicate pad number 1 of the